 2. If there is no scalp irritation, then use a Copper Peptide Serum on your scalp - a small amount.
 Let it dry a little, then apply a light amount of Emu Oil.
 You do not need to wash it out in the morning.

-3. If you have very blonde hair, then use a lotion based on tin-peptides but which works better for some clients.
+3. If you have very blonde hair, then use a lotion based on tin-peptides but which works better for some individuals.

 4. Also take daily supplements of MSM - 2 to 4 grams - and 5 grams each of flaxseed oil.